 The manager will also take care of building and deploying all software components necessary to run your simulation (including switches for the networked case).
-The manager will also handle flashing FPGAs.
-To tell the manager to setup our simulation infrastructure, let's run:
+The manager will also handle programming FPGAs.
+To tell the manager to set up our simulation infrastructure, let's run: